dbak5/BeginnerCybersecurityGuides/DigitalForensics/WindowsRegistry.md

 ### Location of Hives

 This may depend on the version of Windows that is on the disk image.

-- Windows XP, 2000 and 2003 files are located at: `Windows\System32\Config folder`
-- Windows 10 files are located at: `%SystemRoot%\System32\Config\`

-You may want to google your particular OS if not listed above.
+You may want to google your particular OS to check, but many Windows OS files are located at: `Windows\System32\Config`.

-Also note that the `HKEY_CURRENT_USER` hive is stored separately to the others, and is located at: `%SystemRoot%\Profiles\Username`

-The registry files we will examine are located in the `HKEY_LOCAL_MACHINE` hive.
-These are:
+The registry files we will examine from the `HKEY_LOCAL_MACHINE` hive:

 - SAM
 - SECURITY
 - SOFTWARE
 - SYSTEM

+We will also look at the following `HKEY_CURRENT_USER` files, which are located separately to the other registry files:

+- Ntuser.dat located in `Users\[USERNAME]`
+- Usrclass.dat located in `Users\[USERNAME]\AppData\Local\Microsoft\Windows`

+This key reflects changes that happen while Windows is running and the user is logged in.
+Important information it contains includes user activity such as installs / executed applications, files / folders accessed and much more.

 There are also other files which we will not look at in this exercise, but may be worth checking, and these are:

 - Customised Event Log: `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Eventlog`.
 This provides default and customized event log settings.
 Analyse to determine custom location of event logs, DLLs and executables.
 - Additional Logging Details: `HKLM\SYSTEM\CurrentControlSet\Services\EventLog`

-## Process
+## Tools

+- FTK Imager

+## Access Data using FTK Imager

+### FTK Imager

+1. Open FTK Imager and add evidence item
+2. In the left hand side panel, browse the tree to get to the registry files:

+- `Users\[USERNAME]`
+  - Ntuser.dat
+- `Users\[USERNAME]\AppData\Local\Microsoft\Windows`
+  - Usrclass.dat
+- `Windows\System32\Config`
+  - SAM
+  - SECURITY
+  - SOFTWARE
+  - SYSTEM

+3. Right click on the files and click to export and save

+### Powershell, RegRipper

-## Some Registry Key Locations
+## Registry Key Locations

+Some registry keys and locations:

 - Network data - System Registry File -> Root -> Services -> Tcpip -> Parameters
 - Computer name - System Registry File -> Root -> ControlSet001 -> Control -> ComputerName -> ComputerName